-Be aware of potentially hazardous plants (giant hogweed, nettles etc) and animals / insects e.g. wasps, bees, adders.
+Be aware of potentially hazardous plants (Giant hogweed, nettles etc) and animals/insects (wasps, bees, adder etc).
 Avoid contact with farm animals and try to avoid crossing fields containing cattle.
 Also, don't forget there may be other members of the public in the vicinity of your work site.

 Wear the PPE.
-Wear any Personal Protective Equipment (PPE) you are issued.
+Wear the Personal Protective Equipment (PPE) that you have been issued with.
 This may include work gloves, safety glasses, high visibility vests, coveralls etc.